Code2Life/http-adapter/README.md

 Setup your HTTP server in 3 minutes by a few YAML configurations and a few TS/JS code snippets.
 **Especially** suitable for:
-- HTTP adapter, such as transform webhook request to another
+- HTTP adapter, such as transform one Webhook request to another
-- request relay, it could be HTTP proxy for another server
+- Request relay, it could be HTTP proxy for another server
-- mock server, it could be a mock server if no relay configurations set
+- Mock server, it could be a mock server for development
-- dynamic HTTP interface, as BFF(backend for frontend) or API Gateway
+- Dynamic HTTP interface, as BFF(backend for frontend) or API Gateway

 ## Demo
 todo